PostgREST/postgrest/how-tos/casting-type-to-custom-json.rst

      }
    ]

-You can use the same idea for creating custom CASTs for different types.
+You can use the same idea for creating custom casts for different types.

 .. note::

-   If you don't want to modify CASTs for built-in types, an option would be to `create a custom type <https://www.postgresql.org/docs/current/sql-createtype.html>`_ for your own ``tsrange`` and add its own CAST.
+   If you don't want to modify casts for built-in types, an option would be to `create a custom type <https://www.postgresql.org/docs/current/sql-createtype.html>`_ for your own ``tsrange`` and add its own cast.

    .. code-block:: postgres